DrAlcala/MyTensorflow/README.md

 # MyTensorflow
 ------------------------
-Using Ubuntu 18.04LTS on windows subsystem.
+Using Ubuntu 18.04LTS on Windows Subsystem for Linux(WSL).
 * Installed anaconda3
   1. https://www.anaconda.com/download/#linux
   2. per instructions, add conda to .bashrc.
 In terminal edit file with command.